flaviuse/mern-authentication/README.md

 - SESSION_KEY, it is the secret key that is used to compute the hash of sessions.
 It is important to use a strong key: <https://cloud.google.com/network-connectivity/docs/vpn/how-to/generating-pre-shared-key>.

+- SENDING_EMAIL, email address that sends emails in the app.
+Has to be set.

 ## Development

 in the root directory: